By Ladislav Šigut, Postdoc, Department of Matter and Energy Fluxes, Global Change Research Institute CAS, Czechia

 [Auxiliary Data Processing]

-The following software and packages are generally designed to process/visualize/analyze ancillary data that are often collected at the flux tower site.
+The following software and packages are generally designed to process/visualize/analyze ancillary data that are often collected at the flux tower site or are relevant in analyzing flux data.

 - The package focuses on visualising large amounts of hourly environmental data